Unrecognized Bedouin villages in Israel: History

-The Ottoman empire
+The Ottoman Empire

 During the 19th century and the first half of the 20th century, the semi-arid region of the Negev was inhabited mostly by semi-nomadic Bedouin tribes.

 In 1858 the Turks enacted a law stating that all landowners names must be officially documented as a means of regulating matters relating to land in the Ottoman Empire.
-Most of the land in the Negev was classified as muwat (dead land, wasteland unsuitable for cultivation).
+Most of the land in the Negev was classified as muwat (موات, dead land, wasteland unsuitable for cultivation).

-The Bedouin did not create a written record of their connection to the land, and some argue that even opposed to it, since it would make them subject to the Ottoman empire, what would require them to pay taxes and serve in the Ottoman army.
+The Bedouin did not create a written record of their connection to the land, and some argue that even opposed to it, since it would make them subject to the Ottoman Empire, what would require them to pay taxes and serve in the Ottoman army.
 Also, when the publication of the Ottoman Lands Ordinance, the Negev area had no permanent settlement.

-By the year 1896 Negev Bedouin lived in almost complete freedom.
+By the year 1896 Negev Bedouin lived almost completely independently of the state.
 The Ottomans were not interested and did not intervene in the Negev and the Bedouins.
 According to Yosef Ben-Dor, only after a tribal war, the Turkish government marked tribal boundaries, but did not give the Bedouins in this agreement "ownership" of tribal territorial lands.